Tottenham transfer news: Spurs confirm Danny Rose free to leave after being left out of Asia tour squad | Goal.com

 Fringe players Vincent Janssen and Georges-Kevin Nkoudou have also been granted time off to explore the option to move elsewhere as Pochettino oversees an overhaul of a squad that finished fourth in the Premier League last season.

-He will be able to call on both Christian Eriksen and Toby Alderweireld during his opening pre-season matches of the season despite both players being linked with moves away from the north London outfit.
+He will, however, be able to call on both Christian Eriksen and Toby Alderweireld during his opening pre-season matches of the season despite both players being linked with moves away from the north London outfit.

-Eriksen revealed at the start of the summer that he felt now was the right time to move onto pastures new, but with Real Madrid's interest seemingly cooling it remains to been whether the Denmark international can find a landing spot before the window closes.
+Eriksen revealed at the start of the summer that he felt now was the right time to move onto pastures new, but with Real Madrid cooling their interest it remains to been whether the Denmark international can find a landing spot before the window closes.

 Alderweireld, meanwhile, has a £25m ($31m) release clause in his contract, but despite interest from Roma he too remains a Spurs player for the time being.